Differential Effectiveness of Differentiated Learning Strategies in the Merdeka Curriculum: A Comparative Study with the 2013 Curriculum

 Abstract

-Purpose of the study: This study aims to describe the differences in learning outcomes resulting from the implementation of differentiation learning strategies in the Merdeka Curriculum compared to the 2013 Curriculum.
+Purpose of the study: This study examines the effect of differentiated learning strategies implemented in the Merdeka Curriculum compared to the 2013 Curriculum on student learning outcomes.

 References